osoriomica/invaders/README.md

 - coolors.co - Create the colour palette
 - Font Awesome - arrow icons on index.html and social icons on footer
 - cloudconvert.com - convert and optimise images for the web
-- mdn web docs - for general coding reference
+- mdn web docs - for general coding reference: Loops and iteration, audio(), working with objects, etc.
 - Lighthouse - to improve site's general score by following their suggestions on performance, accessibility, best practices and SEO
-- prettier.io - to beautify the code
+- prettier.io - to beautify the js and css code
 - Google's Inspect Element - to debug code and see console logs and errors

 ## TESTING